 “Nobody does...!”
 Sairek reminded her as he looked back towards Jimmy. “..Yet with all that said, surely you must have some sort of plan for this?”

 Jimmy nodded.
-“I came here on my own boat.
+“I came here on my own boat and it's not your average vessel.
 It’s how I bypassed the border patrol.
 Since we’re close to the west side, I was planning on sneaking you in by traveling along the west coast all the way up to the north and—”

 “Sorry,” Cyial cut in, “but do you have a map that we can follow for this?”